 4.)
 Find an English vineyard

 Our neighbours in France, Spain and Italy are well-known for their delicious wine.
-Though don’t be fooled, you can grab yourself a tasty glass at one of England’s most amazing vineyards too.
+However don’t be fooled, you can grab yourself a tasty glass at one of England’s most amazing vineyards too.

 One favourite spot is Tinwood Wines which has one of the best English sparkling wines around.
 Based in the south of England, Tinwood Wines is one of the tastiest around and well worth a visit.